Sampling Without Compromising Accuracy in Adaptive Data Analysis: Model and Preliminaries

+Differential privacy comes with several guarantees useful for developing new mechanisms.
 In this paper, we use two well-established differentially-private mechanisms: the Laplace and exponential mechanisms.
 See \citep{dwork2014book} for more on these mechanisms and properties of differential privacy, including adaptive composition and post-processing, which are also given in Appendix~\ref{sec:dp_appendix} for convenience.

 A key method of \cite{bassily2016algorithmic} for answering queries adaptively is a `transfer theorem,' which states that if a mechanism is both accurate on a sample and differentially private, then it will be accurate on the sample's generating distribution.
-For our purposes, we may state their result as the following:

 \begin{theorem}[\citealp{bassily2016algorithmic}] Let $\M$ be a mechanism that on input sample $S\sim D^n$ answers $k$ adaptively chosen statistical queries, is $(\frac{\alpha}{64},\frac{\alpha\beta}{32})$-private for some $\alpha,\beta > 0$ and $(\frac{\alpha}{8},\frac{\alpha\beta}{16})$-accurate on $S$.
 Then $\M$ is $(\alpha,\beta)$-accurate on $D$. \end{theorem}